nicojano200-stack/app-dev/README.md

 ---

+## Status
+Commit directly to the readme-edits branch

+---

 *This README was created as part of a GitHub STI College activity.*

 *Last updated by: John Alfred Nicolas I. Jano*